 - PreferNoSchedule: optional condition.
 Try not to schedule a Pod to a node with a taint that cannot be tolerated by the Pod.

-- NoSchedule: when a node contains a taint, do not schedule a Pod without the corresponding toleration to the node.
+- NoSchedule: when a node contains a taint, a Pod without the corresponding toleration cannot be scheduled.

 - NoExecute: when a node contains a taint, a Pod without the corresponding toleration to the taint will not be scheduled to the node and any such Pods already on the node will be drained.